Promote your brand, business, or event by customizing your Typeform account’s unique name, which appears in your typeform URLs.

 Using a URL that excludes 'typeform' is possible with our Custom Domains feature.
 This is available on our Enterprise plans.

-What happens to my live typeforms with the old name in their URL?
+What happens to my live typeforms when the URL or subdomain has been changed?

 Worry not.
-Your live typeforms will keep on collecting responses with the old name in their URL.
+Your live typeforms will keep on collecting responses from the old URL.
 Your responders will see a screen like the one below, with a button redirecting them to the new address:

 You can also redistribute the typeform with the new URL.
 Just grab the new URL from the typeform's Share panel.